Songzh101/Vegetation_Greening_Effects/README.md

 # Vegetation_Greening_Effects
-Evaluation of impacts of vegetation greening and climate change using DTVGM-PML.
+Assessment of the impacts of vegetation greening and climate change on regional hydrology across China.